 - Minimize the number of accounts that are granted this user right.

 By default this setting is Network Service on domain controllers and Network Service on stand-alone servers.

-The following table lists the actual and effective default policy values for the most recent supported versions of Windows.
+The following table lists the actual and effective default policy values.
 Default values are also listed on the policy’s property page.

 This section describes features, tools, and guidance to help you manage this policy.